Japan's Line denies report of talks to sell stake to SoftBank

 Macquarie estimates around half of the downloads are active monthly users, a figure the company does not release.
 WhatsApp said on Monday it had 465 million monthly active users, meaning Facebook paid around $40 per user.

-Line has made more progress than WhatsApp and many other rival chat services in monetization through games and the sale of oversized emoticons known as stickers.
+Line has made more progress than WhatsApp and many other rival chat services in monetisation through games and the sale of oversized emoticons known as stickers.

-"The IPO is about showing increased monetization in Japan, and two, increased monetization of the 75 percent of users outside Japan," said Gibson.
+"The IPO is about showing increased monetisation in Japan, and two, increased monetisation of the 75 percent of users outside Japan," said Gibson.

-Line's revenue last year reached 34.3 billion yen ($335 million), making it the top-grossing non-game app in 2013 in both Apple Inc's (AAPL.O) iOS store and Google Inc's (GOOG.O) Google Play store, according to marketing research firm App Annie.
+Line's revenue last year reached 34.3 billion yen, making it the top-grossing non-game app in 2013 in both Apple Inc's (AAPL.O) iOS store and Google Inc's (GOOG.O) Google Play store, according to marketing research firm App Annie.

-A report from Citi estimates that Line's active users are worth 109,543 won ($100) due to its success in monetization.
+A report from Citi estimates that Line's active users are worth 109,543 won due to its success in monetisation.

 (Additional reporting by Hyunjoo Jin and in Seoul, Chang-Ran Kim, Reiji Murai and Yoshiyasu Shida in Tokyo; Editing by Edmund Klamann and Edwina Gibbs)